fershad/yt-lite-worker/README.md

 ## Options

 This Worker uses [justinribeiro/lite-youtube](https://github.com/justinribeiro/lite-youtube).
 You can adjust the script to use any of options available in that web component.

+## Try it out

+You can test this worker locally using [Wrangler](https://developers.cloudflare.com/workers/wrangler/get-started/).

+1. Checkout the `demo` branch.
+1. Run the `wrangler dev` command.
+1. Open your browser and navigate the running local server.
+1. Using an extension like [ModHeader in Chrome](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj), set a new Request header `x-demo: <the URL you want to test>`.